 Eung Freestyle is a mix between Korean and American references (Ed: the track is so rich that it would deserve its own analysis, however we will only talk about it briefly here).
 For instance:

 “I’ma let you finish but Take your mic, Taylor Swift Haaaaan, Kanye 처럼”

-when LIVE cut Owen Ovadoz, short referencing to Kanye West in 2009 cutting Taylor Swift short during her MTV VMA’s speech.
-And all of this in Korean, which is even more striking (Amburu’s Note: especially as Korean is a language which match perfectly with English), this project was really audacious, and we can say that it worth it.
-Owen Ovadoz claimed also this risk taking via his lyrics when he says with a non-hiding off-handedness :
+when LIVE cut Owen Ovadoz, a short reference to Kanye West in 2009 cutting Taylor Swift short during her MTV VMA’s speech.
+And all of this in Korean, which is even more striking (Amburu’s Note: especially as Korean is a language which matches perfectly with English), this project was really audacious, and we can say that it was worth it.
+Owen Ovadoz claimed also this risk-taking via his lyrics when he says with a non-hiding off-handedness :

 “Throw-throw-throw-throwing mmm cypher 한국인 버전”.

 Yes, they well and truly did a remake of a successful freestyle in a language that most of the audience of the first version didn’t understand.
 So what?
-Today, the South Korean Rap is more than just rap in Korean language, it’s a whole picture, from composition to production and realisation, the South Korean rap is allowing the spreading of endless artistic possibilities.
+Today, the South Korean Rap is more than just rap in Korean language, it’s a whole picture, from composition to production and visual direction.

 However, is this enthusiasm mere coincidence?
-Just some songs which would have capture the attention from a western audience which is not especially known for its open-mindedness?
+Just some songs which would have drawn the attention of a western audience which is not especially known for its open-mindedness?

 The answer is as simple as brief: no.